open-feature/cli/docs/commands/openfeature_generate.md

 ```
   -h, --help            help for generate
-  -o, --output string   Path to where the generated files should be saved.
+  -o, --output string   Path to where the generated files should be saved
 ```

 ### Options inherited from parent commands